LSSTDESC/chroma/galsim/index.md

 permalink: /GalSim/home/
 ---

 As part of this feature project, we have added the capability to simulate wavelength-dependent surface brightness profiles to the open source galaxy simulation package [GalSim](https://github.com/GalSim-developers/GalSim), which is being used to in the [GREAT3](http://www.great3challenge.info) shape measurement data challenge.
-The new chromatic API make it convenient to simulate both the effects of chromatic PSFs and galaxies with color gradients.
+The new chromatic API makes it convenient to simulate both the effects of chromatic PSFs and chromatic galaxies (which are also referred to as galaxies with color gradients).

-As an example, a simulation of a bulge+disk galaxy convolved with an atmospheric PSF and observed in the r-band might look like:
+As an example, a simulation of a bulge+disk galaxy convolved with an atmospheric PSF and observed in the _r_-band might look like:

 {% highlight python %}
     import galsim

+    # load bulge, disk spectra into galsim.SED objects
     bulge_spectrum = galsim.SED('early_type_spec.dat')
     disk_spectrum = galsim.SED('late_type_spec.dat')
+    # define the bulge and the disk as separable products of a spatial profile
+    # and an SED.
     bulge = galsim.deVaucouleurs(flux=0.1, half_light_radius=0.4) * bulge_spectrum
     disk = galsim.Exponential(flux=0.2, half_light_radius=0.7) * disk_spectrum
+    # Add them together!
     galaxy = bulge + disk

+    # Make a chromatic PSF by transforming a fiducial monochromatic PSF at 500 nm
-    psf_500 = galsim.Kolmogorov(fwhm=0.67)
+    psf_500 = galsim.Kolmogorov(fwhm=0.67) # fiducial PSF
+    # galsim.ChromaticAtmosphere adds differential chromatic refraction and
+    # chromatic seeing to the fiducial PSF.
     psf = galsim.ChromaticAtmosphere(psf_500, 500, zenith_angle=30*galsim.degrees)

-    pix = galsim.Pixel(0.2)
+    # Convolve everything together, don't forget to convolve in a pixel!

-    final = galsim.Convolve(galaxy, psf, pix)
+    final = galsim.Convolve(galaxy, psf, galsim.Pixel(0.2))

+    # Need a filter bandpass to draw through.
     bandpass = galsim.Bandpass('rband.dat')
+    # Draw the image!
     image = final.draw(bandpass)
 {% endhighlight %}

 A Euclid-like PSF that scales approximately like \\({\scriptsize \mathrm{FWHM} \propto \lambda^{0.6}}\\) is also convenient to implement:

+{% highlight python %}
+    # Again, we'll apply a wavelength dependent transformation to a
+    # monochromatic fiducial PSF.
     psf_750 = galsim.Gaussian(fwhm=0.2)
+    # galsim.ChromaticObject chromaticizes the fiducial PSF so that
+    # .createDilated() can accept a function of wavelength as its argument.
     psf_Euclid = galsim.ChromaticObject(psf_750).createDilated(lambda w: (w/750)**0.6)
+{% endhighlight %}